There are no ordinary cats. – Colette

 The next day began the beginning of the rest of my life with Mr. Beaux.

-16 incredible years have gone by and he’s still with me.
+18 incredible years have gone by and he’s still with me.
 During this time together he never ceases to amaze me.
 We have been through more together than any animal or person I know.
 We have survived countless moves, missing-in-action-adventures, misunderstandings and musings.
 We’ve endured countless Hurrications, heartbreaks, ghost sightings and hauntings.
-We have experienced the passing of loved ones, an engagement and wedding, deployments and homecomings, health and sickness, and everything between.
+We have experienced the passing of loved ones, weddings, deployments and homecomings, health and sickness, and everything between.

 He’s seen me at my absolute worst, on my darkest days.
 He has watched me bloom in my brightest hours.
 He has taught countless children and adults what cats are capable of.
 He’s watched me learn how to let down my barriers to love, thanks to his persistent ability to love unconditionally.
-He’s taught me how to really listen to animals, how to listen more than speak, how to hear my inner guidance, and how to be the teacher and always the humble student.
+He’s taught me how to truly listen to animals through the heart, how to listen more than speak, how to hear my inner guidance, and how to be the teacher and always the humble student.
 He’s taught me how truly magnificent and magical cats truly are.

 I am still learning from him, including how to be a better guardian to him every day.

 P.S.
-I know that 16 ain’t no thang to you (even if it is equivalent to 80 human years!)
+Although you are now 18 years of age, I wrote this when you were 16 … and I know you think it ain’t no thang to you (even if it was equivalent to 80 human years!)
 But as you so perfectly proclaimed, “I am young and vibrant!”

 Damn right you are.